 The Center's Governing Board adopts the budgets for resources estimated to be received during the fiscal year.
 The estimated revenues may be amended during the fiscal year if projected increases or decreases in revenue are identified by the Treasurer.
-The amounts reported as the original budgeted amounts on the budgetary schedules reflect the amounts of the estimated revenues when the original appropriations were adopted.
-The amounts reported as the final budgeted amounts on the budgetary schedules reflect the amounts of the estimated nevenues on the budgetary schedules reflect the amounts of the estimated nevenues of the estimated nevenues are passed by the Governing Board.
+The amounts reported as the original budgeted amounts on the budgetary schedule reflects the amounts of the estimated revenues when the original appropriations were adopted.
+The amounts reported as the final budgeted amounts on the budgetary schedule reflects the amounts of the estimated revenues in effect at the time final appropriations were passed by the Governing Board.

-The Center Governing Board adopts an annual appropriation resolution, which is the Board's authorization to spend resources and sets annual limits on expenditures at the level of control selected by the Governing Board.
+The Center's Governing Board adopts an annual appropriation resolution, which is the Board's authorization to spend resources and sets annual limits on expenditures at the level of control selected by the Governing Board.
 The level of control has been established by the Governing Board at the fund level for all funds with the exception of the general fund, which is at the one digit object code.
 The Treasurer has been authorized to allocate appropriations to the function and object level within all funds.

 Throughout the fiscal year, appropriations may be amended or supplemented as circumstances warrant.
-The amounts reported as the original budgeted amounts on the budgetary schedules reflect the amounts on the first appropriation resolution for that fund that covered the entire fiscal year, including amounts automatically carried forward from prior fiscal years.
-The amounts reported as the final budgeted amounts on the budgetary schedules represent the final appropriation amounts passed by the Governing Board during the fiscal year.
+The amounts reported as the original budgeted amounts on the budgetary schedule reflects the amounts on the first appropriation resolution for that fund that covered the entire fiscal year, including amounts automatically carried forward from prior fiscal years.
+The amounts reported as the final budgeted amounts on the budgetary schedule represents the final appropriation amounts passed by the Governing Board during the fiscal year.